jtblackk/CPSC-2150/Assignments/HW3/README.md

-Implemented new requirements: extendable board size and variable win threshold
+Implementing new requirements: extendable board size and customizable win threshold